-The Exclusive Dawson Balanced Door
+The Exclusive DAWSON Balanced Door

-The Dawson Balanced Door
+The DAWSON Balanced Door

-The Dawson balanced door serves as its signature, and most long-lasting, achievement.
+The DAWSON balanced door serves as its signature, and most long-lasting, achievement.

-When it comes to balanced doors, Dawson is the global manufacturer that vendors prefer above all others.
-Dawson incorporates the most innovative technology with exceptional attention to detail, to ensure superior quality.
+When it comes to balanced doors, DAWSON is the global manufacturer that vendors prefer above all others.
+DAWSON incorporates the most innovative technology with exceptional attention to detail, to ensure superior quality.

-Dawson Balanced Doors comply with the strictest building codes and ADA guidelines.
+DAWSON Balanced Doors comply with the strictest building codes and ADA guidelines.

 Our top and bottom pivot arms are manufactured from either stainless steel or bronze castings to match the door material.